j-graf/Tableaux/README.md

     - `rowStabilizer` ✅
     - `columnStabilizer` ✅
     - `readingWord` ✅
-  - Note: will not impliment
+  - Note: will not impliment (at lease for now)
     - `TableauList`
       - `addTableau`
       - `toListOfTableaux`